kraken-hpc/kraken/examples/vbox/README.md

 1. It verifies that we have all of the dependencies and network settings we need.
 2. It calls the script `create-nodes.sh`, which further uses the `VagrantFile` to create nodes `kr[1-4]`.  `create-nodes.sh` also immediately shuts these off as we don't want them on yet.
 3. Starts the (included) `vboxapi.go`, which provides a ReST API for VirtualBox VM power control.
 This allows Kraken to control the power atate of the VMs.
-4. It calls `vagrant up kraken`, which uses the included `VagrantFile` to create and provision the "kraken" (master) VM.  `Vagrant` calls `ansible` to handle provisioning.  `Ansible` performs a number of steps, but here are some of the more critical ones:
+4. It calls `vagrant up kraken`, which uses the included `VagrantFile` to create and provision the "kraken" (parent) VM.  `Vagrant` calls `ansible` to handle provisioning.  `Ansible` performs a number of steps, but here are some of the more critical ones:
    1. install necessary dependencies in the VM;
    2. get kraken, build the `kraken-builder`;
    3. build the kraken binaries;